oyewaleoyebode/oyewaleoyebode/README.md

 ### Real-Time Speaker Identification System

 Mobile banking has boosted financial inclusion, but reliance on basic devices without biometric security exposes users to risks of fraud and unauthorized access.
 This project presents a lightweight speaker identification system that uses voice biometrics to confirm the user’s identity in real time, even if their PIN is compromised.

 The system leverages Whisper-large-v3 and ECAPA-TDNN for fused embeddings, ensuring high accuracy, robustness, and real-time performance on low-end devices.
 Integrated liveness detection strengthens defense against spoofing attacks.
 Evaluations show 99.59% accuracy, 99.62% precision, and an EER of 0.0017, demonstrating its practicality in constrained environments.

-Developed a one-to-many verification pipeline with fused embeddings for secure and scalable mobile banking applications.

 **> Repositories Coming Soon**